 Actual product may differ from the photos on the website.

 The classical “gusto” is made with plain olive oil.
 The taralli are made out of flour, salt, dry white wine and olive oil.
-Other typical variants are made with fennel seeds, onion or sesame or chilli.
+Other typical variants are made with fennel seeds or chilli.
+Traditionally taralli are served with an aperitivo or as a quick snack with cheese and olives.

 Average Values per 100g: Energy 1978kJ/471kcal, Fats 19g of which saturates 2.1g,Carbohydrate 61g, of which sugars 2.1g ,Fibre 2.6g, Protein 8.2g, Salt 2.3g